 It had always been a private summer home, but after months of labor, it was converted to a six room B&B, operated in conjunction with The Mainstay Inn.

-Tom and Sue continued to own and operate The Mainstay Inn until April of 2004, when all three properties were purchased by David and Susan Macrae.
+Tom and Sue continued to own and operate The Mainstay was purchased in March of 2014 by Peter and Esther Scalone.
 Today, The Mainstay Inn is run by long time Mainstay assistant innkeeper, Diane Clark with the same level of commitment to hospitality and historic preservation as before.